 Applicants from overseas will be required to provide evidence of proficiency in spoken and written English, including scientific usage and comprehension.

 You will need the equivalent of a bachelor's degree to undertake an MSc.
-This will usually require you to have a BSc degree or have completed the first three years of your veterinary or medical degree.
-More information on intercalating an MSc at the School.
+This will usually require you to have a BSc degree or have completed the first three years of your medical degree.
+More information on intercalating an MSc at LSHTM.